Bachelor of Applied Science (Aviation)

 The Bachelor of Applied Science (Aviation) delivered in collaboration between RMIT University and SHAPE is a top-up degree programme for students holding a relevant HD/AD qualification.
 Depending on your previous qualification, students will enter the programme with a credit transfer between 60 to 192 credit points from the full 288 credit points required for programme completion.

 Each academic year consists of 3 trimesters and delivery is in full-time and part-time modes.
-Students will normally take 2 or 4 mdoules per trimester to complete the programme in 3-10 trimesters, dependent on the amount of credit points received and number of modules undertaken in each trimester.
+Students will normally take 2 or 4 courses per trimester to complete the programme in 3-10 trimesters, dependent on the amount of credit points received and number of courses undertaken in each trimester.
 The programme is delivered through a combination of face-to-face lectures and tutorials / workshops and online components taught by both RMIT and SHAPE staff.

 - Introduction to Aircraft